WelcomeThe DSC Lab Led by Katherine D. Kinzler, PhD

 Through understanding basic mechanisms of human thinking, we aim to inform broader questions about education, law, and social policy.

-Our team is led by Katherine D. Kinzler, who is a Professor in the Department of Psychology at the University of Chicago and a Deputy Dean for the Division of Social Sciences.
+Our team is led by Katherine D. Kinzler, who is Chair and Professor in the Department of Psychology at the University of Chicago.

 Recent Publication Highlight